Kik449/musicterm/README.md

 All this is in manual.txt :)
 ## Configuration
-Set the volume from 0-100 in string format not int (save the value from 0-100 between ```"```)
-In the config file you can also change the banner text in banner_text.
+In the config file you can change the banner text in banner_text and colors.
 ### Colors cheatsheet
 Prefix: ```\u001b[```
 #### Normal&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Light